 Question 8.
 What is “the master call”?
 Why is it the most important signal for an elephant to learn?

 Answer: The master call is a strange howling, hissing sound.
 It sounds as if a snake and a tiger were fighting each other.
-This noise have to be made in the air.
+This noise has to be made in the air.
 When an elephant listens to the master call, he uproots the trees and makes a passage through the jungle to the house.